w2vy/FluxVault/README.md

 1. Agent connects to Node on a predefined Application port.
 2. The Node will generate a RSA Key Pair and send the Public Key to the Agent.
-3. The Agent will use that Public Key to encrypt a message that contains and AES Key
+3. The Agent will use that Public Key to encrypt a message that contains an AES Key
 4. The Node will send a test message using the provided AES Key to the Agent
 5. If the Agent suceesfully decrypts the message it sends a Test Passed message, also encrypted.
    (All further messages are encrypted with this AES Key)